-There is no bad time for a good white wine, especially if it’s one of the best bottles available.
+There’s never a bad time for a glass of good white wine, particularly if it’s one of the best bottles available.

-There’s been some miseducation.
-For a while, the masses were told that wines like Verdejo and Chardonnay were the stuff of hot summer afternoons in the park — there to refresh and do little more.
-But a lot of good white wine boasts just as much complexity if not more than most red wines.
-And I say that knowing full well the kind of prestige and following iconic reds like Barbaresco, Chianti, and Bordeaux have.
+Due to miseducation, the masses thought for a while that wines like Spain’s Ancient White Wine, Verdejo, and Chardonnay were the drinks of summer’s scorching afternoons in the park — there to refresh and do little more.
+But a good number of white wines highlight just as much complexity if not more than most red wines.
+And I say that knowing full well the kind of prestige and following enjoyed by iconic reds like Barbaresco, Bordeaux, and the Italian Wine Chianti.

-What that all means is that you should be enjoying white wine year round, whether it’s a bracing Albariño, a silky Pinot Blanc, or an herbaceous and full-bodied Kerner.
-The best wines of the world include stunning sparkling, riveting reds, dazzling pinks, and a wide world of whites.
+What that all means is that you should be enjoying white wine all year-round, whether it’s a bracing Albariño White Wine, a silky Pinot Blanc, or an herbaceous and full-bodied Kerner.
+The best and most popular wines of the world include stunning sparkling, riveting reds, dazzling pinks, and a wide world of whites.

 While we’re talking white wine, let’s put a few things to bed for good.
-Yes, it’s actually great in the winter, especially when you play off seasonal eats like various seafoods, roasted root vegetables, and more.
+Yes, it’s actually great in the winter, especially when you play off seasonal eats like various kinds of seafood, roasted root vegetables, and more.
 No, it doesn’t have to be chilled to death.
 In fact, over-cooling a white often strips it of its character (I tend to rarely chill anything outside of bubbles).
-And when you do things in the cellar like slow fermentations and aging on the lees and in barrel, the resulting white wine can have a mesmerizing amount of depth and intrigue.
+And when you do things in the cellar like slow fermentation and aging on the lees and in the barrel, the resulting white wine can have a mesmerizing amount of depth and intrigue.

 Cantine Colosi Grillo